Need a crash course on Bitcoin layers?

 Stablecoins

-While blockchain tokens were originally designed to function as digital money, they’ve struggled to gain mass adoption because of a fatal flaw—their prices are very volatile.
-Remember that the supply of blockchain tokens is often capped; a capped supply means the price will change to meet demand.
-That price volatility makes it hard to build a payment network around.
+While cryptocurrencies were originally designed to function as digital money, they’ve struggled to gain mass adoption because of a fatal flaw—their prices are very volatile.
+Token prices are a function of supply and demand, and whether price fluctuations are caused by changes in supply or demand, the regular price volatility in Web3 makes it hard to build a payment network around.
 Why would you pay with an asset that could double in value tomorrow?
-And why would a merchan accept an asset that could be worth half of its value in an hour?
+And why would a merchant accept an asset that could be worth half of its value in an hour?
 That’s why stablecoins were created.

-Stablecoins are Web3 tokens that maintain a stable price and are usually pegged 1:1 to another asset, such as a fiat currency like the US dollar.
+Stablecoins are Web3 tokens that maintain a stable price and are usually pegged 1:1 to another asset, most commonly the US dollar.
+While the value of other tokens can fluctuate wildly, the value of stablecoins doesn’t change (1 USDT is always worth $1), hence the name “stable.”
 Examples of stablecoins include USDT, USDC, and DAI.
-While the value of other tokens can fluctuate wildly, the value of stablecoins doesn’t change (1 USDT is always worth $1), hence the name “stable.”
+Learn more about how stablecoins maintain price stability.

 Utility Tokens